 Here, the number of words in the phrasal adjective is the same as the number in each of the preceding examples, but the use of jargon makes the phrasing more dense.
 The sentence can be corrected to “Next, the firm undergoes a revenue-recognition-transition process,” but in this case, is better to relax the sentence by starting with the noun and progressing from there: “Next, the firm undergoes a process of transitioning revenue recognition.”
 (Take care, however, that the correct meaning of the terminology is preserved in the revision.)

-6 Responses to “Hyphens Are Chains Linking Phrasal Adjectives”
+6 thoughts on “Hyphens Are Chains Linking Phrasal Adjectives”

 Thanks!
 Isn’t there something about em vs. en dashes in these chains?